Guide for Undocumented Individuals Traveling in the U.S.

 3. Develop a safety plan.

-In case you get stopped, designate at least 2 people to have access to your important documents, and contact info for your attorney/community organizations and family/friends.
+In case you get stopped by DHS, designate at least 2 people to have access to your important documents and contact info for your attorney/community organizations and family/friends.
 Share your flight info with them before traveling and discuss what to do in case anything goes wrong.

 FAQ Regarding Domestic Flights